 - Deep Security as a Service

 You will need a separate activation code for multi-tenancy, and multi-tenancy has some extra database requirements in addition to the usual Deep Security Manager requirements.
-For details, see “Installing a Database for Deep Security (Multi-Tenancy Requirements)” in the Deep Security Manager Install Guide.
+For details, see Prepare a database for Deep Security Manager and Configure database user accounts.

 We also recommend that you set up a multi-node Deep Security Manager (more than one Deep Security Manager installation, all using the same database) for scalability.
 All manager nodes process GUI, heartbeat or job requests for any tenant.
 For the background processing, each tenant is assigned a manager node that takes care of job queuing, maintenance and other background tasks.
 Tasks are rebalanced across remaining nodes when manager nodes are added or taken offline.